mehulagg/gitlab_test/doc/integration/sourcegraph.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/merge_requests/16556) in GitLab X.X.

-[Sourcegraph](https://sourcegraph.com) provides complete code intelligence functionality (historically provided by the Sourcegraph browser extension) including hover tooltips with go-to-definition and find references working by default for all users.
+[Sourcegraph](https://sourcegraph.com) provides complete code intelligence functionality historically provided by the Sourcegraph browser extensions.
+Sourcegraph provides tooltips on hover with go-to definitions as well as find references working by default for all users.

 ## Setup **(CORE ONLY)**